 To teach English in a public school in Taiwan, Dubai and UAE you need to be a certified teacher.
 That is you need to have a license to teach.
 A CELTA course won't cut it.
 A CELTA also won't replace a normal degree neither.
 Most countries require an ESL teacher to have a degree.
 A CELTA won't replace one.

 To teach in most international schools you need to be a licensed teacher.
-A CELTA won't help you there.
-To teach English in universities in Taiwan or Japan you need a masters degree.
+A CELTA doesn't replace a license.
+To teach English in universities in Taiwan or Japan you usually need a master's degree.
 A CELTA won't help you there as well.
-The "A" in CELTA also stands for "Adults".
-If you want to teach English to children is that going to be necessary or especially helpful?
-Some have said not so much, but apparently there is a young learners extension to the course.

 And believe it or not a lot of schools out there are not going to know the difference between a TEFL, TESOL or CELTA course.
 I am not here to discount the course I am just here to help stop the snobbery and offer some real world info.

 The snobbery gets pretty dogmatic as you can see in the pics.
 I think it's unfortunate that people (newcomers) believe and trust these opinions as if it's a fact.
-"The better jobs require a masters degree," says one.
-I'd say that some of the best jobs require a masters degree, but they make up a pretty small percentage of the ESL teaching job pool.
-I'd say less than 5%.
+"The better jobs require a master's degree," says one.
+I'd say that some of the best jobs require a master's degree, but they make up a pretty small percentage of the ESL teaching job pool.
+I'd say less than 5% in Asia.

 Most people thinking about teaching English abroad for a year or so will never have the chance to teach in these schools.